Early Beginnings – New Edinburgh

 The Legal Protection of the Town Belt

 By March 1848 the first colonial settlers lead by William Cargill and Reverend Burns arrived in Dunedin.
 By 1850 the NZ Company was in financial trouble and surrendered its charter to the Crown.
-This meant that all unsold land in the new settlement would revert to the Crown, including the fledging Town Belt.
+This meant that all unsold land in the new settlement would revert to the Crown, including the fledgling Town Belt.

 1852 saw the creation of provincial government with Otago being one of six provinces and by 1854 with William Cargill as Provincial superintendent a Public Lands Ordinance was passed recognising the Town Belt as an are to preserve.
 In 1855 the Otago Provincial government passed the Town Board Ordinance which created early local government in Dunedin and the subsequent management of the Town Belt.